 Led us into hevene lith.
 Amen.

 This thirteenth-century poem imagines a dialogue between Mary and Christ as he hangs upon the cross.
 Meditation on the sorrows of Mary at the foot of the cross, as a way of imaginatively entering into the experience of the Crucifixion, was an increasingly popular devotional theme in this period; you can read other Middle English lyrics on the same subject here, and the most famous example today is probably the 'Stabat Mater Dolorosa', a thirteenth-century Latin hymn written in Italy.
 The English 'Stond wel, moder', by approaching the scene through dialogue (and only dialogue, until the last two verses), creates a particularly effective impression of immediacy and drama.
-The interaction between their speeches is vivid and believable: they talk past each other, Christ trying to comfort her and explain the necessity of his death, while his mother is unable to look behind his immediate suffering.
+The interaction between their speeches is vivid and believable: they talk past each other, Christ trying to comfort her and explain the necessity of his death, while his mother is unable to look beyond his immediate suffering.
 The opening lines ask of her an impossible, paradoxical emotion response: to rejoice as she sees her son dying.
 Her anguished incredulity - 'how can I be joyful?' - is the reader's entry into this mystery, to see the loving purpose behind this terrible grief.

 One of the manuscripts of the poem includes music too, and here it is being sung:

 The poem survives in several manuscripts (there's a list here).
 My translation, preserving some of the beautiful rhymes:

 "Stand well, Mother, under the rood,